syxanash/awesome-web-desktops/README.md

 # Awesome Web Desktops [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-If you are a fan of websites, web apps and portfolios which resemble desktop graphical user interfaces here is an **awesome curated list**!
+If you are a fan of websites, web apps and portfolios which resemble desktop operating systems here is an **awesome curated list**!

 - Contributions are more than welcome.
 Please see [contribution guide](contributing.md).
 - To know more about web desktops you should read up the Wikipedia [article here](https://en.wikipedia.org/wiki/Web_desktop).